MicrosoftDocs/dataexplorer-docs/data-explorer/provision-entra-id-app.md

 ### Enable user consent error

-Your Microsoft Entra tenant administrator may enact a policy that prevents tenant users from giving consent to applications.
+Your Microsoft Entra tenant administrator might enact a policy that prevents tenant users from giving consent to applications.
 This situation will result in an error similar to the following, when a user tries to sign in to your application:

 `AADSTS65001: The user or administrator has not consented to use the application with ID '<App ID>' named 'App Name'`